1. Build a Core Recovery Team

 Provide guidance to other teams.
 A recovery process will likely entail the creation of other teams to help diagnose the situation and develop treatments.
 The core recovery team recruits, orients, and defines the mission for these teams.

 Evaluate strategies and carry them forward.
 The recovery team evaluates potential strategies for recovery.
-Depending on the composition of the team, it may need to recommend these strategies to the board for final approval, but, in any event, the recovery team is the fulcrum for moving the strategies from idea to action.
+The recovery team is the fulcrum for moving the strategies from idea to action.

 Help manage any immediate financial crisis.
 The team makes and enforces decisions that have a direct impact on expenditures until any immediate crisis has passed.
-In particular, the team may need to take a central role in freezing expenditures such as outside hiring, promotions, and capital expenditures.
-The team also reviews and approves any proposed exceptions to the freezes.
+In particular, the team may need to take a central role in freezing expenditures.

 Don’t let a crisis go to waste.
 While the goal of fiscal first aid is first and foremost to help stabilize the financial position of the organization, opportunities to make needed changes to ways of doing business and providing services should not be overlooked.
-Past discussions that have focused on the need for changes to areas within the organization should be re-visited to see if taking action on an area of identified need could potentially help with the overall recovery efforts.
+Past discussions that have focused on the need for changes to areas within the organization should be re-visited.

 2. Developing Other Teams

-In addition to the core recovery team, consider developing other teams to help with the recovery process.
+Consider developing other teams to help with the recovery process.
 Tasks that supporting teams may be charged with include developing a long-term forecast, developing and managing a communications plan, and developing recovery strategies.
 Often teams will be cross-functional and may comprise individuals who have no prior experience working together.
 These teams also will almost always be temporary.
-In this case, the chances for success will be greatly increased through teambuilding.
+In this case, the chances for success will be greatly increased through team building.
 The sections below review the advice of William Dyer, et al. in Team Building: Proven Strategies for Improving Team Performance on the four major steps for developing temporary teams:

 Develop a Realistic Priority of the Team’s Work